GovTechSG/seed-documentation/offboard-device/macos-offboarding-guide.md

     sudo ./local_mac_offboarding.sh
     ```

-When you see the following success message on your **Terminal**, you are automatically directed to the **SEED Offboarding: Device Record Removal** form to submit the Intune Device ID.
+When you see the following success message on your **Terminal**, you will be automatically directed to the **SEED Offboarding: Device Record Removal** form to submit the Intune Device ID.

 ![macos-success-message](../images/macos-success-message.png)

-!>**Important note**<br> Make sure you complete the steps in Phase B immediately after Phase A. If not, your device update policy may reinstall the latest version of the deleted SEED components.
+!>**Important note**<br> Make sure you complete the steps in Phase B immediately after Phase A. Failure to do so may result in your device update policy reinstalling the latest version of the removed SEED components.

 ## Phase B: Submit Intune Device ID to remove device record

 ### Prerequisites

 - Successful completion of [Phase A: Offboard device from SEED components](#phase-a-offboard-device-from-seed-components).
-- **Intune Device ID**.
-Generally, when you successfully offboard your device from the SEED components, the Intune Device ID is automatically displayed on the **SEED Offboarding: Device Record Removal** form.
-If it is not displayed, see [Get Intune Device ID](#get-intune-device-id).
+- **Intune Device ID**: Generally, when you successfully offboard your device from the SEED components, the Intune Device ID is automatically displayed on the **SEED Offboarding: Device Record Removal** form.
+If it is not displayed, see [Get Intune Device ID](#how-to-obtain-intune-device-id).
-- [Optional]If you had submitted an incident request with the TechPass and SEED support team to offboard your device from the SEED components, please have the reference number ready as we may need this information.
+- [Optional] If you had raised a support request with the TechPass and SEED support team to offboard your device from the SEED components, please have the reference number ready as we may need this information.

-### To submit Intune Device ID
+### Submit Intune Device ID

+**To submit Intune Device ID**:

 1. Ensure your **Intune Device ID** is displayed on the form.
 If it is not displayed, provide it.
-2. Enter your organisational email address in **Organisational Email Address** and click **Verify**.
+2. Enter your organizational email address in **Organizational Email Address** and click **Verify**.
-3. Enter the OTP you receive at this email address.
+3. Enter the OTP.
 4. Indicate if you had any issues while completing **Phase A**.
 5. [Optional] If you had issues completing **Phase A**, we encourage you to provide the **Support Ticket Number**.
 6. Click **Submit**.
 When this request is processed successfully, we send a notification via email.